Fran-98/reddit-scraper/README.md

 # Reddit Scraper
-A basic script to scrap all the information inside a sub-reddit.
+A basic script to scrap posts and comments inside a sub-reddit.

 ## Modes